 name | arguments | returns |

-system_size | self | (int, int) |
+system_size | | (int, int) |

-Note: the bin numbers will range between 0 and system_size - 1
+Note: the bin numbers start with 0

 :return: The pair (x-dimension, y-dimension)